 Maeve was born in 1960 in Dublin in the Republic of Ireland and grew up in Redcar on the north-east coast of England, one of five siblings.
 She wrote her first novel in an exercise book at the age of eleven.
 A later version, The Witch King, banged out on a portable typewriter with the aid of copious amounts of tippex, became one of the launch titles of Orchard Books in 1988.
 Maeve is the author of five more children's books, A Gift for A Gift (1990), Listen to the Dark (1993), A Summer Dance (1990), Midwinter, (1997), and Just a Boy (2001).
 Maeve won her first poetry prize at the age of 15 in a national competition organised by The Observer newspaper and judged by Laurie Lee.
 Her poetry has appeared in e-publications and magazines including Mslexia, The North, inksweatandtears and various prize anthologies.

-From 2008 to 2013 Maeve worked as a volunteer, and later as a manager of the detention support programme of the Oxford based charity Asylum Welcome.
+After reading English at New College, Oxford, Maeve taught English at a language college.
+She married in 1990 and has three children.
+From 2008 to 2013 Maeve worked as a volunteer, and later as a manager, of the detention support programme of the Oxford based charity Asylum Welcome.
 Currently she works as an assistant data manager at the Haemophilia Centre at the Churchill Hospital in Oxford.
-She is studying for a Masters in Creative Writing at Oxford Brookes tutored by Hannah Lowe and James Hawes.
+She has recently completed a Masters in Creative Writing at Oxford Brookes tutored by Hannah Lowe, James Hawes, Morag Joss and Penny Boxall.